KarlTheBee/plotzblitz/README.md

 ## Usage

 ### Generate an world
-You can use the world
+You can use the worldgenerator buildin with plotzblitz through the command /plot-world-generate <world> <plotsize> <crossing> to generate a new world.
+After that, just use the create command below.
+Note that you might want to reload the server as other plugins currently don't always recognize new worlds

 ### Create an world